AMSP-04/NETN-AIS/NETN-AIS.md

 ## Introduction

 The Automatic Identification System (AIS) is a world-wide automated tracking system used on vessels and by Vessel Traffic Services (VTS) for identifying and locating vessels by electronically exchanging messages with other nearby vessels and VTS stations.
-Twenty-seven (27) message types are defined in ITU-R M.1371-5 annex 8 (see https://www.itu.int).
+Twenty-seven (27) message types are defined in ITU-R M.1371-5 annexe 8 (see https://www.itu.int).

 Common message types include the Position Report Class A (Message types 1, 2, and 3) and the Static and Voyage Related Data (Message type 5).
 A common standard protocol for live AIS messages exchange is NMEA-0183, an electrical and data specification for communication between marine electronics (see https://www.nmea.org).

-The AIS FOM module defines all of the messages types specified in ITU-R M.1371-5 annex 8, except rarely used message types or message types that are more related to traffic analysis in an AIS network (i.e. 15, 16, 20, 22, 23, 25 and 26).
-The FOM class structure aligns with the message type specification in ITU-R M.1371-5 annex 8, enabling easy translation to/from NMEA 0183.
+The AIS FOM module defines all of the messages types specified in ITU-R M.1371-5 annexe 8, except rarely used message types or message types that are more related to traffic analysis in an AIS network (i.e. 15, 16, 20, 22, 23, 25 and 26).
+The FOM class structure aligns with the message type specification in ITU-R M.1371-5 annexe 8, enabling easy translation to/from NMEA 0183.
 The message types are modelled as interaction classes, and most parameters are optional.
 The root class `AIS_RadioSignal` extends the RPR-FOM interaction class `RadioSignal`, and use the parameter `HostRadioIndex` to refer to the `RadioTransmitter` object instance on board of the vessel.

 The NETN-AIS FOM module content is based on ITU-R M.1371-5, Technical characteristics for an automatic identification system using time division multiple access in the VHF maritime mobile frequency band (https://www.itu.int).